Whirlsplash/whirl/README.rst

 1. Worlds' official servers are old, slowly deteriorating, and *probably unmaintained*.
 2. Worlds is **old**.
 The shutdown of the servers is inevitable.

-TLDR: To keep Worlds' legacy going for future generations.
+**TLDR**: To keep Worlds' legacy going for future generations.

 Usage
 -----

-Use in production environments is not recommended as this project is currently under heavy development.
+Use in production environments is **not** recommended as this project is currently under heavy development.

-As stability increases, periodic updates regarding production use will be released.
+As stability increases, periodic updates regarding production use will be released (via Discord or blog).

 Documentation
 -------------

 https://whirlsplash.org/docs/

-Known issues
+Known Issues
 ------------

 -  https://github.com/Whirlsplash/whirl/issues/2